 Young lion, feeding on a white-bearded wildebeest (Connochaetes mearnsi), Tarangire National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)

 Water bugs, eating from a drowned dragonfly, Mysore, Karnataka, India.
 (Photo copyright © by Kaj Halberg)

 Golden orb-weavers, of the genus Nephila, are members of the family Araneidae.
 This genus, comprising about 23 species, is found in tropical and subtropical regions around the world.
-The female, which is several times larger than the male, can grow to 6 centimetres body length, with a leg span up to 15 centimetres.
+The female, which is several times larger than the male, can grow to 6 cm body length, with a leg span up to 15 cm.
 The generic name is derived from the Greek nein (‘to spin’) and philos (‘love’), thus ‘fond of spinning’.
-The web of these spiders is enormous, up to 2 metres across, with supporting strands much longer.
+The web of these spiders is enormous, up to 2 m across, with supporting strands much longer.
 The webs of different females are sometimes inter-connected, together covering many square metres.
 Small birds and bats are reported to have been caught in these strong webs.